-St. Anthony’s is a Primary Stroke Center, nationally certified by The Joint Commission.
+St. Anthony’s Medical Center was one of only five hospitals in the St. Louis area and one of ten hospitals in Missouri to be named a Level 1 Stroke Center, the highest designation, when the Missouri Department of Health and Senior Services began the new designations for stroke care.
 That means we have the resources to treat stroke quickly and effectively.
 Even if you cannot get to St. Anthony’s or another facility equipped to treat stroke quickly, make sure you get to an emergency room right away.

 You may think you are not at risk for stroke because you are not elderly; think again.
 One-third of stroke victims are younger than 65 years.
 You are at a higher risk if you are a man older than 45, a woman older than 55, smoke, are overweight, have coronary heart disease, diabetes, hypertension, high cholesterol, high blood pressure, an abnormal heart beat, or a family history of heart attack or stroke.